Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= WIP - 3.7.3.1 =
+- Updated broken i18n string to properly use printf w/ variable replacement.
+Thanks to Garrett for fixing this.

 = 3.7.3 =
 - Added a new feature in the "Logs" menu that allows you to view the log entries of a specific download item.